manolinaqua/fish-disease-library/Fish Disease Library/Viral Diseases/Infectious Salmon Anemia (ISA).md

 - **Economic Impact:**
     - ISA has caused significant economic losses in Chile, with millions of fish culled in control efforts [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf).
     - The disease has had a devastating impact on the salmon industry, particularly in the early 2000s [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf).
+    - The Chilean ISA crisis in the mid-2000s is regarded as one of the most economically damaging aquaculture disease outbreaks in history.
+Salmon production was literally cut in half from about 497,000 metric tons in 2006 down to ~247,000 tons in 2010  it.
+A Chilean industry analysis estimated the total economic cost of the ISA disaster at around $550–600 million USD [14](https://www.globalseafood.org/wp-content/uploads/2015/02/GAA_ISA-Report.pdf) [15](https://www.dii.uchile.cl/wp-content/uploads/2016/06/Chapter-5-Chiles-Samon-Industry-Juan-Pablo-Zanlungo-.pdf#:~:text=ISA%20crisis%20at%20US%24550%E2%80%93600%20million,Johnson%202007)

 - **Treatment & Management:**
     - Chile has implemented biosecurity measures similar to those in Norway and Scotland, including culling and fallowing affected sites [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf).